 LUCA standard package:

-A direct connection of barcode scanners in a Pick-to-Light system is part of everyday life and is also included in the LUCA standard package.
-No matter if cable- or radio-bound.
-We use many scanners from well-known manufacturers for this purpose.
-Recently, hand-back scanners with a cuff have become very popular (e.g. ProGlove).
+Direct connection of barcode scanners in a Pick-to-Light is part of everyday life and is also included in the LUCA standard package.
+Whether wired or wireless.
+We use many scanners from well-known manufacturers.
+Recently, hand-held back scanners with a cuff have become very popular (e.g. ProGlove).

 Here is our modern hybrid scanner(barcode and RFID) as a further development with a WiFi connection.

 We will report on this robust WiFi scanner (with RFID option) in a separate article.
-If you have any questions, we are of course already at your disposal.
+If you have any questions, please do not hesitate to contact us now.

 Complex processes made simple

-We are specialists in material flow and picking systems.
-Thanks to the professional platform and open interface of the LUCA server, the creation of complex systems is also no problem for us.
+We are specialists in material flow and order picking systems.
+Thanks to the professional platform and open interface of the LUCA-Server, creating complex systems is no problem for us.

 Basically: anything goes!

-Not only the connection to the HOST system, but also a direct control of many components belong to the functions of a Pick-to-Light system.
-However, an exact delimitation of the functions is hardly possible itself.
-For this many aspects like: Warehouse management, material flow, production control, assembly stations, other pick-by systems and much more are included.
+The functions of a Pick-to-Light include not only the connection to the HOST system, but also direct control of many components.
+However, it is almost impossible to precisely define the functions yourself.
+Many aspects such as: Warehouse management, material flow, production control, assembly stations, other pick-by systems and much more are included.

 Distribute tasks correctly

-The overall system in a logistics or production consists of many individual components, whereby all of these systems have their own tasks.
-For this reason, the tasks should also be quite clearly defined:
+The overall system in logistics or production consists of many individual components, whereby all of these systems have their own tasks.
+For this reason, the tasks should also be clearly defined:

-However, the basis of this task here are the electronic pick lists sent by a warehouse management system (WMS) or production control system (PSS).
+However, this task is based on the electronic pick lists sent by a warehouse management system (WMS) or production control system (PSS).

 The recommended hierarchy: